getchui/rtsp-streaming-example/readme.md

 1- If you're processing with a variable rate make sure to stream and record with the variable rate param -vfr

 2- If your camera is streaming in h264, you can switch the encoding from libx264 to copy, this will just copy the content vs transcode it resulting in improved performance.
-Leaving the param ensures your restreams and recorded files we'll work with browsers and most clients.
+Leaving the param ensures your restreams and recorded files will work with browsers and most clients.

 3- On publish executes record.sh, which records and automatically builds hls lists.